MetaTradingVR/mtfema_backtester/docs/PROJECT_STATUS.md

 ## Upcoming Tasks

-1. Complete implementation of signal generation for backtesting
+1. ~~Complete implementation of signal generation for backtesting~~ ✅ (Completed May 8, 2025)
-2. Develop progressive targeting across timeframes
+2. ~~Develop progressive targeting across timeframes~~ ✅ (Completed May 8, 2025)
+3. ~~Implement Fibonacci zones and retracement analysis~~ ✅ (Completed May 8, 2025)
-3. Build optimization framework for parameter testing
+4. ~~Build optimization framework for parameter testing~~ ✅ (Completed May 8, 2025)
-4. Enhance visualization with trade markers and performance dashboards
+5. Enhance visualization with trade markers and performance dashboards
-5. Implement web interface for interactive analysis
+6. Implement web interface for interactive analysis
-6. Add more test cases and validation metrics
+7. Add more test cases and validation metrics

 ## Issues and Challenges